kedyyan/ExceptionHandler/readme.md

 ## Mechanism

-Here is a way of how to use this component.
+Here is a example of how to use it.

 ```php
 <?php